hungmuha/about-me/README.md

 ## Two Truths and a Lie

 ### Hung
-1. I'm the prince of Vietnam
+1. I speak 3 languages
 2. I'm a fitness model
-3. I bike 30 miles to get here each day
+3. I haven't been back to Vietnam in 7 years

 ## My LinkedIn